-Alan is a director for the American Jersey Cattle Association.
+Alan served as director of the American Jersey Cattle Association for two terms, from 2014-2020.
 He is also a third-generation 4-H leader.
 He is a director and former president of the New England Jersey Breeders Association and serves on the board of New England Jersey Sires.

 Nathan coaches the 4-H dairy quiz bowl team and is active with dairy promotion.
 He is past president of the Agri-Mark Young Cooperators program and past president and board member of the Columbia County Cooperative Extension Service.

 Brian, Alan and Nathan each have received the AJCA Young Jersey Breeder award.
 Eight members of the family have placed in the National Jersey Youth Achievement Contest, including Paul, Brian, Alan, Karin, Nathan, Cassie, Emily and Meagan.
 Alan won the contest in 1988 while sister Karin topped the contest in 1994.
 Cousins Cassie and Emily earned the top prize in 2011 and 2015, respectively.

 Covers of the Jersey Journal featuring National Jersey Youth Achievement Contest winners Emily (left, September 2016) and Cassie (right, September 2012).

 The family hosts numerous tours of the farm for agriculture and non-agriculture groups alike.
 Each year, Dutch Hollow Farm hosts an open farm day which exposes 400-500 consumers to the REAL story of dairy farming.